swissbib/libadmin/documentation/Localization.md

 Install on Ubuntu : ```sudo apt-get install poedit  ```

+You can then update the po file.

-## 3. How to create language files with Poedit
+## 3. How to edit language files with Poedit

 For Poedit to be able to find our templates, you have to add the pattern